ivelin/k12beast/README.md

 1. Open your browser and navigate to `http://localhost:3000` to access the app.
 1. You should see the login page.
 Sign up or log in to start using K12Beast.

+## Navigating the App

+- **Chat Page (`/chat`)**: This is the main page where you can submit a problem (text or images) to start a tutoring session.
+After submitting a problem, you can request more examples, take a quiz, or end the session.
+- **Session Detail Page (`/session/[sessionId]`)**: This page displays the details of a specific session, including the original problem, lesson, examples, quizzes, and notes.
+- **Session History Page (`/history`)**: This page lists all your past sessions, allowing you to view their details by clicking on a session.

 ## Troubleshooting

 Here are solutions to common issues when setting up K12Beast: